mvolkmann/blog/src/swift.md

 var mark = Programmer(name: "Mark", languages: ["JavaScript", "Swift"]) mark.log() // Mark is a programmer that knows JavaScript & Swift.
 ```

+Definitions of both classes and structs can be nested inside each other
+to limit their visibility and/or scope their names.

 ## Initializers